JL Memorial Educational Bursaries

 Applicants must submit:

-A written statement outlining educational objectives, intended learning outcomes, and a budget
+A statement outlining educational objectives, intended learning outcomes, and a budget.

 This program is funded by the Jane LeBlanc Legacy Fund.